tasmaniski/zend-layout-change/README.md

 ```

 ## How to Use it
-You have to create layout.phtml file per modul. if you have Admin and Web modules create:
+You have to create layout.phtml file per modul.
+For eg. if you have Admin and Web modules, you should create:

 Web/view/layout/web-layout.phtml  and
 Admin/view/layout/admin-layout.phtml